 The closure of university campuses around the globe due to the Covid-19 pandemic was a big shock for the world of higher education.
 The pandemic forced the majority – if not all higher education institutions – to shift to a virtual learning experience.
-At this point, ‘distance learning’ was a reality to millions of students.
+This is when the concept of ‘distance learning’ became a reality for millions of students.
 Traditionally, distance learning was available only for students who could not be physically present at university.
-Nowadays, distance learning involves using technology so students can experience student life remotely.
+Nowadays, however, distance learning has evolved so all students can experience student life remotely.
 Students have the flexibility to fit their studies into their daily routines by having 24/7 access to online materials and resources.

-This topic could be a contradictive one.
+This topic is incredibly highly debated.
 To date, while for some, online learning could trigger their anxiety or stress levels, for others, online learning could boost their mental health due to the stress-free environment at home.

-Let’s face it – the Covid-19 pandemic was a huge stressor for many of us.
-Since March 2020, when the pandemic started, the prevalence of anxiety and depression has almost doubled across some regions around the world.
-When it comes to higher education, mental health among students reflects anything that has to do with productivity, academic performance, social isolation, lack of interaction, missed classes, anxiety and stress.
+Let’s be honest – the Covid-19 pandemic has had a profoundly negative effect on many of us.
+Since the start of the pandemic in January 2020, the prevalence of anxiety and depression has almost doubled across some regions around the world.
+When it comes to higher education, mental health among students is reflected in anything that has to do with productivity and sociability; such as academic performance, social isolation, interpersonal interaction, missed classes, anxiety and stress.

 The Pros of Distance Learning

 Believe it or not, distance learning may help reduce social anxiety and build a trusting relationship between students and professors.
-Read below four ways distance learning can boost your mental health.
+Read about four ways distance learning can boost your mental health below.

 1. More flexibility

-While a little bit of university pressure did not hurt anyone, too much pressure might harm one’s mental health.
+While a little bit of university pressure is to be expected at the very least, too much pressure could be harmful to one’s mental health.
 Distance learning allows students to combine work, social life, family and studies all at once.
 In contrast with traditional higher education where everything is organised based on a timetable, e-learning will enable students to make their university schedule based on their daily needs and life requirements.
 Flexibility also acts in terms of timing, deadlines and priorities.
 Everything is up to you, so make it work your way!

 2. Self-paced & personalised experience